Policy 6170.1 - Transitional Kindergarten

 The district’s TK program shall be based on a modified kindergarten curriculum that is age and developmentally appropriate.

 The program shall be aligned with the preschool learning foundations and preschool curriculum frameworks developed by the California Department of Education (CDE).
-It shall be designed to facilitate student’s development in essential knowledge and skills related to language and literacy, mathematics, physical development, health, visual and performing arts, science, history-social science, English language development and social-emotional development.
+It shall be designed to facilitate students’ development in essential knowledge and skills related to language and literacy, mathematics, physical development, health, visual and performing arts, science, history-social science, English language development and social-emotional development.

-The Superintendent or designee shall develop a plan for how all children in the attendance area of the district will have access to full-day learning programs the year before kindergarten that meet the needs of parents/guardians, including through partnerships with the district’s expanded learning offerings, the After School Education and Safe Program, the California State Preschool Program (CSPP), Head
+The Superintendent or designee shall collaborate with parents/guardians and relevant community groups, in accordance with the plan developed for how all children in the attendance area of the district will have access to full-day learning programs the year before kindergarten that meet the needs of parents/guardians, including through partnerships with the district's expanded learning opportunities.
+This may include the After School Education and Safety Program, CSPP, Head Start programs, and other community-based early learning and care programs.

-3. All children enrolled for 10 or more hours per week are evaluated using the Desired Results Developmental Profile, as specified in 5 CCR 18272.
+- All children enrolled for 10 or more hours per week are evaluated using the Desired Results Developmental Profile, as specified in 5 CCR 18272

 Staffing

-The Superintendent or designee may provide professional development as needed to ensure that TK teachers are knowledgeable about the standards and effective instructional methods for teaching young children, including, but not limited to, development competencies in serving inclusive classrooms and dual language learners.
+The Superintendent or designee may provide professional development as needed to ensure that TK teachers are knowledgeable about the standards and effective instructional methods for teaching young children, including, but not limited to, developing competencies in serving inclusive classrooms and dual language learners.

 Continuation to Kindergarten